a1p4c4/bilibili-auto-coin/README.md

 # bilibili-auto-coin
-A script that can automatically pay coin to specific videos generated from user's watch history.
+A script that can automatically pay coin to specific videos generated from user's watching history.